tcmulder/aquamin/docs/features/wp-cli.md

 Aquamin has some [WP-CLI](https://developer.wordpress.org/cli/commands/ ':target=_blank') commands built in to make common development tasks easy.
 Each feature comes with its own `--help` docs (e.g. `wp aquamin block create --help`) which contains additional information.

-# `wp aquamin block create`
+## `wp aquamin block create`

 This command scaffolds a new block for you, walking you through a series of prompts to name your block and generate the needed files.
 You'll end up with a new directory within `aquamin/assets/block-library/` that contains all your block files, ready for you to customize (learn more about [blocks in aquamin](/features/block-configuration)).
-Restart Parcel to begin watching changes to this block's files.
+Restart webpack to begin watching changes to this block's files.

-# `wp aquamin component create`
+## `wp aquamin component create`

 This command scaffolds a new component for you, letting you name the component and choose what files it should include.
 You'll end up with a new directory within `aquamin/assets/component-library/` that contains all your component files, properly enqueued and ready to use.
 Note you'll conveniently find the get_template_part() call (including the appropriate file path) in the comment above the view.php file, if you chose to include PHP.
-Restart Parcel to begin watching changes to this component's files.
+Restart webpack to begin watching changes to this component's files.

-# `wp aquamin setup`
+## `wp aquamin setup`

 This setup command does several things: